TCCPP/wiki-articles/articles/vla.md

 :no_entry: not available in C++ at all<br>
 :no_entry: was never supported by MSVC<br>
 :warning: optional feature since C11<br>
-:warning: supported as non-standard extension by GCC, clang
+:warning: supported as non-standard extension by GCC and clang

 <!-- inline -->
 ## See Also